+9.1.
 Static droplet on a plate.
 In two-phase incompressible flow simulations without contact line, a system with a static droplet is often used as a first test for the accuracy of the two-phase flow solver.
 In this basic test problem the quality of the discretization of surface tension forces and of the discontinuous pressure solution can be verified.
 We consider such a static droplet problem with contact line.
-The test problem, sketched in Figure 9.1, has a static droplet with radius R = 0.1 on a planar surface in a cubic domain $\Omega = (0, 0.5)^3$.
-We assume a constant surface tension coefficient $\tau = 0.5$.
+The test problem has a static droplet with radius R = 0.1 on a planar surface in a cubic domain $\Omega = (0, 0.5)^3$ .
+The initial contact angle $\theta_0$ is set to equal to the prescribed equilibrium angle $\theta_e = 60^\circ$ .
+We assume a constant surface tension coefficient $\tau = 0.5$ .
 The densities and viscosities of both fluids are set to 1, and we set gravity to 0.
-On the whole boundary we assume a Navier slip condition with $\beta_S = 0.05$.
+On the whole boundary we assume a Navier slip condition with $\beta_S = 0.05$ .